This page describes how to create a Content Type Definition (CTD) using Flotiq Dashboard.

 Add property button, which opens the modal window, where you can define the property name, data type, and it's basic validation.
 It opens the same modal as for editing of the property.

-After saving your CTD, Dashboard redirects you on the CTDs list, where you can click on the tile to list Content Objects or click on the cog to edit CTD.
+After saving your CTD you will be redirected to the CTDs list, where you can click on the tile to list Content Objects or click on the cog to further edit CTD.

 Predefined CTD tiles are no longer visible.
 You can use the dropdown menu on the top right corner to add more of such types.

 Updating Content Type Definitions¶

 You can always edit your CTDs.
 Click the cog icon on the CTD tile to do that, but you should be aware that previously added objects would not be consistent with the schema.
 Flotiq automatically updates the search index after the CTD update.
 If you change the types of properties it can lead to data loss in the search index, as the property data have to be wiped out to keep the index working correctly.
 It can especially occur when you change the type from Text to Relation or vice versa.
 The safe type change is between string types (Text, Textarea, RichText, Email) and between Number and string types (but changing string to number leads to data loss).

 Here you can find the explanation of property settings and for what types of properties they apply: